-The basics of high temp coatings
+The basics of high temperature coatings

 As their name suggests, high temperature coatings are those that are able to provide corrosion protection even under extreme heat.
 Industrial high temp coatings are widely used in process-based facilities such as refineries, petrochemical plants, pulp and paper mills and power plants.
 These facilities usually contain extensive networks of pipe that need to be diligently protected from corrosion under insulation and away from the naked eye.
-For this reason, it’s essential facility managers have confidence in the effectiveness of their high temp coatings.
+For this reason, it’s essential facility managers have confidence in the effectiveness of their high temperature coatings.

 Predictably, high temp coatings are also often used on smokestacks, kiln exteriors, portable fireplace units and so on.
-Different uses require different properties from high temp coatings.
+Different uses require different properties from high temperature coatings.
 Often our customers will ask if a high temp coating will still provide the corrosion protection they’re looking for, or if it is safe to use on a barbeque pit.
 Here we’ll discuss a few features to consider when selecting a high temp coating.

 Ease of application should be a major consideration when selecting a high temp coating.
 It can be the deciding factor when choosing between two products.
 The reason being, high temp coatings are often not applied as a part of some massive recoating initiative, but rather on an as-needed basis, with touch ups occurring at various points around a facility.

-To avoid needing to shut down entire portions a facility, it also helps to have a high temp coating that can be applied even to a hot surface.
+To avoid needing to shut down entire portions a facility, it also helps to have a high temperature coating that can be applied even to a hot surface.
 This feature will make spot coating portions of a facility a much more manageable undertaking and cause less of a disturbance to day-to-day operations.

 What is the effective temperature range of this product?
 It’s one of the first questions a customer will ask when seeking a high temp coating.
 And it’s really important.
 One of the most common sources of failure occurs when these coatings are expected to perform outside of the range they were manufactured to tolerate.